 - Shampoo cloth seats, carpets and floor mats.

-- Clean and condition all vinyl surfaces and leather seats (All-In-One Leather Care is recommended).
+- Clean and condition vinyl surfaces and leather seats (All-In-One Leather Care is recommended).

-- Make sure the dashboard, console, arm rests, cup holder, ash trays and steering wheel are spotless.
+- Make sure the dashboard, console, arm rests, cup holders, ash trays and steering wheel are spotless.

 - Clean the interior glass until there are no streaks or smudges.

 - Make the tires and wheels look like new (Here’s the best Tire Shine spray for this!)

 - If your alloy wheels are damaged, have them repaired.

 - Remove bumper stickers and personalized license plate frames.

 - Repair minor nicks, chips, scratches and dings.

 - Make your paint smooth and clean by utilizing a quality clay bar system.